-This post is sponsored by Greenwood Nursery.
+This post is in partnership with Greenwood Nursery.
 All thoughts and words are my own.

 There are 140 species of milkweed, but only a quarter of them are known to be important host plants for monarchs and even less are available commercially for planting.

 When you think about it, it’s rather remarkable how a butterfly can spot a single milkweed from the sky.
 She lands on it, scratches it with her front legs, tastes it with her feet, and confirms that it’s indeed milkweed.
-She then proceeds to lay her egg on a leaf—and only on the leaf of a milkweed.
+She then proceeds to lay her egg on a leaf—and only on the leaf of a milkweed plant.